 Instead of making only one NFT, da Vinci might choose to make, say, 25 NFTs of the Mona Lisa.
-Since there are 25, they likely less than if he'd made only one.
-Yet, each would still have value.
-What's more, each the 25 NFTs would non-fungible and unique.
+Since there are 25, they are likely less in value than if he'd made only one.
+Yet, each would still have somevalue.
+What's more, each the 25 NFTs would be non-fungible and unique.
 Although they look, and are, exactly the same because they have identical "digital DNA", the mint number still distinguishes mint #1 from, say, mint #22.
 This is similar to the stadium seat ticket example above.

 Most likely, no, you would not.
 Although they look, and are, the same fundamentally, the mint number makes then non-fungible and unique.
 Being the first, yours likely is more valuable than number 22-of-25.